sg893052/sonic-buildimage/manageability/mgmt-framework/Management Framework.md

 69. Check if CVL Finish operation is successful
 70. Check if CVL validation passes when Entry can be deleted and created in same transaction
 71. Check if CVL validation passes when two UPDATE operation are given
+72. Check if CVL validation passes when 'leafref' points to a key in another table having multiple keys.
+73. Check if CVL validation passes when 'leafref' points to non-key in another table.
+74. Check if CVL validation passes when 'leafref' points to a key which is drived in predicate from another table in cascaded fashion.
+75. Check if CVL validation passes when 'must' condition involves checking with fields having default value which are not provided in request a data.
+76. Check if CVL validation passes when 'must' condition has predicate field/key value derived from another table using another predicate in cascaded fashion.
+77. Check if CVL validation passes for 'when' condition present within a leaf/leaf-list.
+78. Check if CVL validation passes for 'when' condition present in choice/case node.
+79. Check if CVL validation passes if 'max-elements' is present in a YANG list.
+80. Check if CVL can sort the list of given tables as per their dependency imposed by leafref.
+81. Check if CVL can return sorted list of tables in a given YANG module based on leafref relation.
+82. Check if CVL can return the list of dependent tables for a given table in a YANG module.
+83. Check if CVL can return the dependent data(Redis keys) to be deleted or modified for a given entry getting deleted.

 ## APPENDIX